hamzabatayneh0y0/MediTro-Template-Practicing/README.md

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

 # Meditro-Template-Practicing
+Meditro Medical Template (React Rebuild)
+Recreated the Meditro HTML medical template as a modern React application.
+Focused on reusable components, routing, and clean UI structure for training purposes.